|Alias||Black Tide of Thasmudyan|

 |Established||12 Witchrite 1464|

-In the Chaos War, the innumerable casualties of this conflict saw a tremendous increase in the undead population of the Black Tide.
+Four centuries later in the Chaos War, the innumerable casualties of this conflict saw a tremendous increase in the undead population of the Black Tide.

-Under the cover of darkness, harvesters, grisly rib-cage shaped skyships, would come in over battlefields radiating a pale gray glow over the slain.
+Under the cover of darkness, Harvesters, grisly rib-cage shaped skyships, would come in over battlefields radiating a pale gray glow over the slain.
 The corpses rise up, greeted by long sinews that drop from the ship's underside.
 They pull up the freshly created undead into the bowels of the ship.

 It is not will the Black Tide rise again, but when.